Non-singular cosmological scenarios in scalar-tensor theories and their stability: a review: Introduction

 There is much that is known and much that is unknown about the physics of the early Universe, and the further back in time we go, the less we can say about the Universe with any degree of confidence.
 While our knowledge of the hot big bang stages, starting with the fractions of a second of the Universe's lifetime, is quite solid from both a theoretical and an observational point of view, we delve into yet purely theoretical domain when the temperature climbs up to hundreds MeV.

 The common standpoint today is that the conventional hot big bang cosmological stages were preceded by the epoch(s) that have to resolve the standard set of the big bang problems, namely, the horizon puzzle, the spatial flatness problem, the entropy dilemma and the issue of primordial density fluctuations.
 The concept of inflation~\cite{Starobinsky:1980te,Guth:1980zm} elegantly resolves these problems, but the inflationary scenario itself faces, among other issues~\cite{Brandenberger:1999sw,Turok:2002yq}, a serious challenge of geodesic incompleteness in the past, i.e. it cannot solve the initial singularity problem~\cite{Borde:1996pt,Borde:2001nh}.
-Hence, the inflationary epoch cannot yield the complete discription of the very early Universe.
+Hence, the inflationary epoch cannot yield the complete discription of the very early Universe \footnote{However, the inflationary concept may be considered from a somewhat broader perspective.
+In particular, Refs.~\cite{Lesnefsky:2022fen,Easson:2024uxe,Easson:2024fzn} consider inflationary models which are in a way similar to the Genesis scenario and feature an asymptotically vanishing Hubble parameter at early times.
+This kind of cosmological dynamics resolves the standard problem of geodesic incompleteness in the past.
+Importantly, this type of inflationary models requires violation of the Null Energy Conditions (see the discussion in Sec.~\ref{sec:NEC}) just like the bouncing and Genesis models do.}.

 One of the alternative or possibly complementary cosmological models, that addresses the initial singularity problem, is the non-singular bouncing scenario, where the Universe initially undergoes a contraction phase, and then transits into the currently expanding phase through a moment of a ''bounce'' characterized by a finite value of the scale factor (see~\cite{Lehners:2008vx,Novello:2008ra,Cai:2014bea,Battefeld:2014uga} for reviews).
 Another non-singular model is the Universe starting off with the cosmological Genesis, where the Universe starts its expansion from the asymptotically empty Minkowski space~\cite{Creminelli:2006xe,Creminelli:2010ba}.
 Both these scenarios share the feature of relying on the non-trivial dynamics, which requires the Hubble parameter to grow.
 Indeed, the bouncing concept implies, that the Hubble rate transits from negative to positive values at the moment of the bounce; the Genesis scenario implies that on the onset the Hubble parameter is vanishing and starts growing when the expansion launches.
 Such behaviour of the Hubble rate is impossible within the framework of General Relativity with a conventional matter, respecting all the energy conditions.
 Hence, the non-standard dynamics of both scenarios comes at a price of introducing an exotic matter component, which would violate the Null Energy Condition (NEC) and allow for avoiding the singularity without abandoning General Relativity or making use of space curvature.
 The violation of the NEC often leads to the appearance of pathological degrees of freedom among perturbations over a homogeneous background (see~\cite{RubakovNEC} for review), which makes it challenging to construct a viable model with a bouncing or Genesis stage, where the instabilities are absent.